math-comp/Abel/README.md

       You should run this under your usual user account, not as root.
 The script will invoke `sudo` as needed.

-      For other configurations (in particluar if multiple users share the machine) or for nix uninstallation, go to the [appropriate section of the nix manual](https://nixos.org/nix/manual/#ch-installing-binary).
+      For other configurations (in particular if multiple users share the machine) or for nix uninstallation, go to the [appropriate section of the nix manual](https://nixos.org/nix/manual/#ch-installing-binary).

   - You need to **log out of your desktop session and log in again** before you proceed to step 2.